 The gift of a Projector is awareness, presence and seeing.
 And as a Projector, if you are present, if you are aware, you have a better chance of being seen.
 The Projector aura has a particular function.
 It can draw recognition when a Projector is present because if you are present, you can not help but see into the people around you, you can not help but focus on others.
 Others can feel this and if they are interested in what you are seeing, they will want to engage with you, which is the beginning of a recognition that opens the door for you to offer what is natural to you.
 The key here is that when the recognition comes first, then the penetration of projector awareness can be received.

 Many Projectors will do and say too much in order to gain recognition or approval first, rather than letting the energy come to them.
-Instead of waiting, Projectors tend to make themselves responsive and available to others far more than is natural for them.
+Instead of waiting, Projectors tend to make themselves responsive and available to others far more than is healthy for them.
 They then find that the experience is empty and exhausting no matter what they have accomplished.
-Furthermore, sustaining productivity for recognition means the dynamic is built on an energy output which the Projector body is not designed to maintain.
+Furthermore, sustaining productivity for recognition means the dynamic is built on an energy output that the Projector body is not designed to maintain.

 Projectors are not here to be exhausted.
 Exhaustion is a sign of the core not-self theme of the sacral center which is “not knowing when enough is enough.”
 This means not stopping when it is time to rest or when energy is not available, not pulling attention away when the interaction is actually over for us, not respecting our own needs and limits.
 In short, Projectors can really struggle with healthy boundaries.